fluxcd/pkg/oci/tests/integration/README.md

-# OCI integration test
+# Integration tests

-OCI integration test uses a test application(`testapp/`) to test the oci package against each of the supported cloud providers.
+Integration tests uses a test application(`testapp/`) to test the oci and git package against each of the supported cloud providers.

 **NOTE:** Tests in this package aren't run automatically by the `test-*` make target at the root of `fluxcd/pkg` repo.
 These tests are more complicated than